15 Top Small Towns in South Carolina

 image

 Explore More of South Carolina: Beyond the small towns, many travelers enjoy the historic city of Charleston.
 Families will find plenty of things to do in Myrtle Beach, as well as some wonderful family-friendly resorts.
-For more ideas to help plan your trip, see our article, Top-Rated Attractions in South Carolina.
+For more ideas to help plan your trip, see our article, Top Attractions in South Carolina.